About Percent for Green Grants

 Purpose

 Environmental Services manages Portland’s wastewater and stormwater infrastructure to protect public health and the environment and to preserve and restore the health of Portland’s watersheds.
-The Percent for Green grant program works with community groups to implement large-scale green infrastructure projects that provide broad benefits for watershed health and the community.
+The Percent for Green grant helps fund large-scale green infrastructure projects that provide broad benefits for watershed health and the community.
 This grant program funds these projects because they help support and protect the public’s sewer and stormwater systems.

 Amount of Funding

-Typical awards range from $20,000 to $150,000, but the program will consider projects with merit outside this range.
+The program will also consider projects with merit outside this range.
 Contact the Grant Coordinator if you think your project may be outside the funding range.
-Please see the list of eligible project categories.

 Matching Funds